 Important daily events relating to the money, the children, or other important areas might seem unforgettable today.
 But memory fades over time.
 When it comes time to testify at trial many months, or even years, from now, you won’t be able to quickly remember all the details.
 Yet it is these details that will make your testimony persuasive.
 So the best thing is to keep a journal describing all the important events to help refresh your memory later.

 5. Preserve Any Evidence

-Don’t break into your spouse’s computer or officer.
-But you should preserve copies of any evidence that you legally access to, such as screenshots of important text message, or photographs or videos.
+Don’t break into your spouse’s computer or office.
+But you should preserve copies of any evidence that you legally have access to, such as screenshots of important text message,, photographs, or videos.

 6. Set Aside Some Money